CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Preliminaries

-In graph-based ANN indexes, each graph node corresponds to a data point.
-We use the letters $q$, $x$, $y$, and $z$ to denote data points and $u$, $v$, and $w$ to denote graph nodes.
+In graph-based ANNS indexes, each node corresponds to a data point.
+We use the letters $q$, $x$, and $y$ to denote data points and $u$, $v$, and $w$ to denote graph nodes.
 A subscript on a node (e.g., $v_x$) means that $v_x$ represents the data point $x$.
-Uppercase letters in the script typeface (e.g., $\calC, \calN$) represent sets of graph nodes or edges.
-Subscripts on algorithm names (e.g., $\algoname{GreedyBeamSearch}_{L}$) denote parameters for the algorithms.
-Algorithm-specific notation is listed in \autoref{table:notations}.
+Uppercase letters in the script typeface (e.g., $\calC$ and $\calN$) represent sets of graph nodes or edges.
+Subscripts on algorithm names (e.g., $\algoname{GreedyBeamSearch}_{L}$) denote parameters for the algorithms. \Cref{table:notations} lists more notation that we use in our algorithm descriptions.